rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### How do Rust's task stacks work?

-They start very small (a few hundred bytes) and expand dynamically by calling through special frames that allocate new stack segments.
+They start small (ideally in the hundreds of bytes) and expand dynamically by calling through special frames that allocate new stack segments.
 This is known as the "spaghetti stack" approach.

-### What is the difference between a reference and a box pointer?
+### What is the difference between a managed box pointer (`@`) and an owned box pointer (`~`)?

-* A box pointer points into a reference-counted heap allocation.
+* Managed boxes live in the garbage collected task-local heap
+* Owned boxes live in the global exchange heap
+* Managed boxes may be referred to by multiple managed box references
+* Owned boxes have unique ownership and there may only be a single unique pointer to a unique box at a time
+* Managed boxes may not be shared between tasks
+* Owned boxes may be transferred (moved) between tasks

+### What is the difference between a borrowed pointer (`&`) and managed and owned boxes?

-* A reference points to the interior of a stack _or_ heap allocation, and formation or duplication of an alias does not entail reference counting.
+* Borrowed pointers point to the interior of a stack _or_ heap allocation
-* References can only be formed when the referent will provably outlive the reference.
+* Borrowed pointers can only be formed when it will provably be outlived by the referent
-* References can therefore only be declared in function signatures, as parameters.
+* Borrowed pointers to managed box pointers keep the managed boxes alive
+* Borrowed pointers to owned boxes prevent their ownership from being transferred
+* Borrowed pointers employ region-based alias analysis to ensure correctness

 ### Why aren't function signatures inferred?
 Why only local slots?